LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/README.md

 });
 ```

 The page exposes Cruise and Chase plus Circuit City and Crosswind selection before play and while paused.
 Mode changes replace only the mode controller; map changes dispose and rebuild the world while retaining the renderer, controls, player presentation, and page lifecycle.
 The runtime derives touch capability and orientation from browser capabilities and container geometry rather than user-agent strings, and pauses safely when an active drive rotates.
+Automatic controls remain the default.
+On fine-pointer desktops, entering Up, Up, Down, Down, Left, Right, Left, Right before play or while paused unlocks the persisted Manual scheme and its hidden selector.
 Cruise defaults to the `loose` profile; Chase defaults to `aggressive`.
 Passing `drivingProfile` explicitly overrides the mode default for tuning.

 Available internal handling profiles are `balanced`, `loose`, `technical`, and `aggressive`.
 Aggressive raises acceleration and top speed, uses faster and deeper breakaway behavior, strengthens hard-drift entry and exit boost, and deliberately reaches redline at its normal maximum speed.
 The other profiles retain a quieter overdrive ratio.